box/box-ios-sdk/README.md

 $ pod install
 ```

-For more detailed instructions, please see the [official document for Cocoapods](https://guides.cocoapods.org/using/using-cocoapods.html).
+For more detailed instructions, please see the [official documentation for Cocoapods](https://guides.cocoapods.org/using/using-cocoapods.html).

 ### Swift Package Manager